 Please Note: In 2024 we will no longer enter the park by boat but will instead have two full days exploring Torres del Paine on foot and by vehicle.
 Please see the Trip Notes for more information.

 Overnight: Puerto Natales | Breakfast, Lunch

 Today we head back into Torres del Paine National Park for another included full day of exploration.
 You can spend the day following various walking trails alongside the glacial lakes and rivers, with spectacular views of tortured rock towers and 3000m needles.
-Aside from hiking, there is a wide variety of excursions available - including horse riding and tours of the national park by road.

 Overnight: Puerto Natales | Breakfast

 Puerto Natales - El Calafate (Argentina).
 Today we travel by coach into Argentina, across the Patagonian steppe.
 Keep an eye out for the spectacular views of Lago Argentino, the largest lake in the country and for guanacos, rheas and flamingos.
 This afternoon we reach the town of El Calafate, which is situated on the shores of the lake.
 The rest of the afternoon is free to explore the town and there should be time to visit the Glaciarium Museum to get an insight into all things glacial or opt to sit back and relax in the ice bar on the premises.